jvde-github/AIS-catcher-docs/docs/getting-started/overview.md

 <div class="step" markdown>

 **Open the dashboard**
-Browse to your receiver on port 8118, e.g. `http://raspberrypi.local:8118`, and set a password
+Browse to your receiver on port 8118, e.g. `http://raspberrypi.local:8118`{ .address }, and set a password

 [Getting Around the Dashboard](../managed/dashboard.md){ .md-button .md-button--muted }